samyarsadat/ROS-Remote/source_code/README.md

 <br><br>

 ### Remote GUI (`ros_ws_remote`)
-The source cod for all ROS 2 packages related to the remote's Graphical User Interface and configuration files for a devcontainer can be found in this directory.
+The source code for all ROS 2 packages related to the remote's Graphical User Interface and configuration files for a devcontainer can be found in this directory.
 The `deployment` subdirectory also contains BASH scripts meant to assist with setup and deployment on a Raspberry Pi Single-Board Computer.